-If we are unable to complete our initial business combination within 24 months from the closing of this offering, we will redeem 100% of the public shares at a pershare price, payable in cash, equal to the aggregate amount, then on deposit in the trust account (which is initially anticipated to be \$10.00 per public share including. interest earned on the funds held in the trust account and not previously released to us to pay our taxes (less up to \$100,000 of interest to pay dissolution expenses)), divided by the number of then outstanding public shares.
+If we are unable to complete our initial business combination within 24 months from the closing of this offering (or such later date as approved by the vote of a majority of the votes cast by holders of Class A common stock and Class B common stock, voting as a single class), we will redeem 100% of the public shares at a per-share price, payable in cash, equal to the aggregate amount, then on deposit in the trust account (which is initially anticipated to be \$10.00 per public share including, interest earned on the funds held in the trust account and not previously released to us to pay our taxes (less up to \$100,000 of interest to pay dissolution expenses)), divided by the number of then outstanding public shares.

+Redemptions In Connection

+with Our Initial Business

+Combination

+with the negotiation of terms of a proposed initial business combination.

-Redemptions In Connection with Our Initial Business Combination Other Permitted Purchases of Public Shares by us or our Affiliates Redemptions If we fail to Complete an Initial Business Combination terms of a proposed initial
+Other Permitted Purchases of Public Shares by us or our Affiliates

+Redemptions If we fail to Complete an Initial Business Combination